The cart is empty

 By Chelsea Fisher

-Cruciferous vegetables may sound like a word from the prehistoric era, but it’s actually a huge family of vegetables that includes, among others, cabbage, kale, broccoli, cauliflower, arugula, collards, bok choy, and radishes.
+Cruciferous vegetables may sound like a word from the prehistoric era, but it’s actually a huge family of vegetables that includes, among others, cabbage, kale, rutabaga,water cress, broccoli, cauliflower, arugula, collards, swiss chard, bok choy, and radishes.

 Numerous studies show that all vegetables can help fight cancer, but few studies have been as conclusive as those done on cruciferous vegetables.
-In fact, a recent study by the Vanderbilt-Ingram Cancer Center and Shanghai Center for Disease Control found that breast cancer survivors who ate more cruciferous vegetables had a reduced risk of mortality, breast cancer related mortality, and breast cancer recurrence.
-Quite an important finding in humans after similar results were found in numerous lab studies using rats exposed to cancer causing chemicals.
+A study by the Vanderbilt-Ingram Cancer Center and Shanghai Center for Disease Control found that breast cancer survivors who ate more cruciferous vegetables had a reduced risk of mortality, breast cancer related mortality, and breast cancer recurrence.
+High intakes of cruciferous vegetables have also been linked with reduced risk of colorectal cancer and lung cancer.

 The problem is, most people don’t think fondly of cauliflower, broccoli, kale, or really any cruciferous vegetables.
 But these veggies can actually be delicious if they are prepared correctly (an easy task that seems to have eluded grandmothers and their over-boiling techniques for centuries).
 You can even add them to pasta or pizza.
 And, for those of you who really hate cruciferous vegetables, osmosis won’t work in the case of broccoli, it turns out we actually have to eat the veggies to reap their benefits.
 According to the National Institutes of Health, the cancer-fighting compounds in cruciferous vegetables like indoles and sulforaphane only activate when we prepare, chew, and digest them.
 So give the cruciferous family a shot, it’s scientifically proven to be worth it.